ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 ### 7.)
 Launching MO2

 - Your portable instance of Mod Organizer 2 should be ready as soon as Wabbajack is done.
 However, you can verify that everything is working by ensuring that it has defaulted to the correct profile at the top-left, which should be Listonomicon.
-- Your total number of active mods should be 392.
-The colored separator at the top of your mod list should say Listonomicon v1.0.
+- **Your total number of active mods should be 390.
+The colored separator at the top of your mod list should say Listonomicon v1.0.**
 - At the top-right, you should be able to switch the program to launch to the BG3 Mod Manager (BG3MM).

 ### 8.)
 Deploying Mod Configuration Files